gh-osh/IMI-Biomap-Data-Management/README.md

 # imi-biomap-data-management
-REDCap instruments for data management IMI-Biomap project
+REDCap instruments for data management in IMI-Biomap project